Conditions of Financial Aid And Scholarship Offers

 - Repayment of Unearned Federal Financial Aid Funds:

 Students who withdraw (officially or unofficially), fail to complete, or simply stop attending any or all of their classes during the semester may be required to repay a portion of the Federal financial aid received for that semester.
 Refunds and repayments are based upon the percentage of the semester completed at the time of withdrawal.
 By accepting your Federal financial aid, you have become responsible for, and agree to, pay back any and all overpayment of Federal funds.
+Please note that if you have a work study position that you must stop working

 - Standards of Academic Progress: